University of Minnesota Administrative Policy

 Competitive Purchasing Requirements

 Departments must purchase goods and services as economically as possible according to the specified standards of quality and service while giving responsible suppliers fair consideration.
-Purchases that total between $10,000 and $49,999.99 require the Price and Supplier Justification Form to be completed and attached into the EFS requisition.
+Purchases that total between $10,000 and $49,999.99 require the Price and Supplier Justification Form to be completed and attached to the EFS requisition.
 With few exceptions, Purchasing Services will conduct a competitive process to select suppliers for single purchases $50,000 and over, AND for repetitive purchase requirements valued at $50,000 and over annually, AND for purchases $250,000 and over from UWide contract suppliers.
 Splitting purchases to avoid bidding is expressly prohibited.
 See Bid Requirements.

 Departments with repetitive annual purchases from a supplier that exceed the bid threshold must submit a Requisition to Purchasing for competitive bidding.

-Individual purchases and contracts valued at $1,000,000 and over must be presented to the Board of Regents for approval after the bid/proposal process has been completed and prior to executing the purchase or contract.
+Individual purchases and contracts valued at $5,000,000 and over must be presented to the Board of Regents for approval after the bid/proposal process has been completed and prior to executing the purchase or contract.

 Special Situations